danielhunex/devdigest.net/src/posts/csharp-7-new-features.md

 ---
-title: "Series: Exploring New Features in C# (Version 7 to 11)"
+title: "Series: Exploring New Features in C# (Version 7 to 11): Article 1: New Features in C# 7"
 date: 2023-07-04T03:00
 thumb: "literal_improvement.png"
 tags: